An Online Course for Aspiring EcoSattvas

 - Now: Organizers can create groups here; participants can register here

-- The first module will be available on November 24 with subsequent modules available on a weekly basis;
+- Course resources are available here.
+The first module was published November 24 with subsequent modules available on a weekly basis;

 - The first of the monthly live conversations, to which all registered participants are welcome, will take place on December 8, 12:30 pm US Eastern.